jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.2 AverageUpslopeFlowpathLength

-Measures the average length of all upslope flowpaths draining each grid cell..
+Measures the average length of all upslope flowpaths draining each grid cell.

 *Parameters*: